Subscribe To This Site

 Vegetarian Benefits For Your State of Mind

-Being vegetarian is also an easy way to live more lightly on the planet.
+Adopting a vegetarian lifestyle is a way to ensure we live more lightly on the planet.
 This site is all about easy green living options and vegetarianism is one such option.
-It seems that a vegetarian diet may contribute to an increased sense of optimism - something we could use in these stressful times!
+It seems that a vegetarian diet may also contribute to an increased sense of optimism - something we could use in these stressful times!

 One good reason to be vegetarian